Editorial Board Function

 - to endorse and promote the journal among peers

-- to submit some of their own work for consideration, ensuring that they adhere to Conflict of Interest Policy and stating their relationship to the journal.
+- to submit some of their own work for consideration, ensuring that they adhere to the Conflict of Interest Policy and stating their relationship to the journal.
 This is very important as the journal cannot be seen to publish only papers from members of the Editorial Board.

 In accordance with the journal policy, Editorial Board members are advised:

 - to register an ORCID id at http://www.orcid.org for name disambiguation and

 - to register a Web of Science Reviewer recognition account (formerly Publons http://www.publons.com ☍ to document their standing on the Editorial Board of ESNBU and also to receive acknowledgement for their reviews when such are performed.